 First, if your CV consists solely of big chunks of text, try to group chunks of text into bullet points.
 Not only would you make the document more appealing to the eye, but also make it easier for the reader’s perception.

-And surely, the rules of CV formatting remain the same: consistency in fonts and their styles and clear structured text.
+And surely, the rules of CV formatting remain the same: consistency in fonts and their styles and clearly structured text.
 This doesn’t mean you can’t experiment with your CV to make it more unique and outstanding.
 However, if you want to leave the strongest impression on the recruiter, you will never go wrong with a classic format.

 Keep the Dates to the Right

 “Dates are not even a big deal”, you might have said to yourself right now.
-Little did you know that the location of dates influence the way how the reader perceives the whole sentence.
+Little did you know that the location of dates influences the way how the reader perceives the whole sentence.

 We are used to placing dates on the left position BEFORE the actual text.
 However, people focus on dates placed after.
 Try it yourself and you’ll see the difference.